A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Introduction

-A Bayesian perspective on a validation task yields an optimal bias-variance trade-off against the experimental data or reference solution.
-It provides an integrative metric for model validation that incorporates parameter and conceptual uncertainty~\cite{geman1992neural,schoniger2014model,schoniger2015statistical}.
-Following the Bayesian model selection pathway, we employ the Bayesian model evidence (BME) as a validation score, indicating the quality of the analyzed physical models against the available experimental data or finely resolved reference solution.
 The probabilistic nature of the Bayesian technique requires propagating the parametric uncertainty through all competing models -- i.e., a significant number of model evaluations -- to reach statistical convergence.
-In practice, however, the computational complexity of the underlying computational model and the total available computational budget severely restrict the number of evaluations that one can perform.
+In practice, however, the computational complexity of the underlying computational model and the total available computational budget severely restrict the number of evaluations one can perform.
 This challenge renders the brute-force computation of the BME value, required for the Bayesian validation framework (BVF), infeasible.
 We replace each original computational model with its easy-to-evaluate surrogate in the Bayesian analysis.
-A surrogate assissted Bayesian analysis has been applied to many applications, including hydrology \citeA<e.g.,>{yoon2022bayesian}, sediment transport \citeA<e.g.,>{mohammadi2018bayesian, beckers2020bayesian}, processes in subsurface reservoirs \citeA<e.g.,>{bazargan2015surrogate, bazargan2017bayesian, scheurer2021surrogate}, subsurface flow models \citeA<e.g.,>{elsheikh2014efficient}.
-A surrogate model's main goal is to replicate the behavior of the underlying physical models from a limited set of runs without sacrificing the accuracy.
+A surrogate-assisted Bayesian analysis has been applied to many applications, including hydrology, e.g.,~\cite{yoon2022bayesian}, sediment transport, e.g.,~\cite{mohammadi2018bayesian, beckers2020bayesian}, processes in subsurface reservoirs, e.g.,~\cite{bazargan2015surrogate, bazargan2017bayesian, scheurer2021surrogate}, subsurface flow models, e.g.,~\cite{elsheikh2014efficient}.
+A surrogate model's primary goal is to replicate the behavior of the underlying physical models from a limited set of runs without sacrificing accuracy.